michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 1. **Data Cleaning and Preparation**
    - Understanding how to identify and handle outliers
    - Techniques for dealing with missing data
-   - Methods for standardizing inconsistent information
+   - Methods for standardising inconsistent information

 2. **Statistical Analysis Fundamentals**
    - Correlation and causation differentiation
    - Regression analysis for forecasting
    - Variance analysis for performance evaluation

-3. **Data Visualization Principles**
+3. **Data Visualisation Principles**
    - Choosing appropriate chart types for different data stories
    - Effective dashboard design
    - Visual hierarchy and emphasis techniques